JamesSkemp/words/content/post/the-kinect-is-selling-really-well-but-is-that-good-for-gamers.md

 +++
-title = "The Kinect is selling really well; but is that good for gamers?" summary = "With the Kinect seemingly moving 2.5 million units so soon after release, does this bode well for what we can expect in the future?" draft = false comments = true date = "2010-11-29T21:20:00-06:00"
+title = "The Kinect is selling really well; but is that good for gamers?" description = "With the Kinect seemingly moving 2.5 million units so soon after release, does this bode well for what we can expect in the future?" draft = false comments = true date = "2010-11-29T21:20:00-06:00"